Kids’ Craic : Halloween Time!

 by Dottie Wenger

-Did you know… Although many people think of Halloween as an American holiday, its beginnings go back to Ireland, long before the colonists first arrived in America!
-Long ago, the Catholic Church designated November first as “All Hallows (Saints) Day” in commemoration for saints that didn’t have a specific day of their own for remembrance.
+long before the colonists first arrived in America!
+Long ago, the Catholic Church designated November 1 as “All Hallows (Saints) Day” in commemoration of saints who didn’t have a specific day of their own for remembrance.

 The night before was known as “All Hallow’s Eve”.
 The original spelling of this holiday is Hallowe’en, which is the contraction of the three words.